tazeek/plotly-mt5-analysis/README.md

 - The **ideal** entry position is when the stop-loss is not too far away.
 Worst-case scenario: a wider-stop loss and the market reverses completely.
 - **RECOMMENDED**: Do not keep re-adjusting your stop-loss.
 If it is invalid, walk away.
 - **RECOMMENDED**: Have patience.
 Let the price come to the area of value.
 Never enter a trade unknowingly
+- **Scalping**: Going against the trend (ex.
+Retracing) when the price has not reached the area of value.
+Good for quick profits but highly risky.